Asparagus densiflorus (Kunth) Jessop

 Distribution and habitat

-Asparagus densiflorus grows in the coastal areas in the southeastern Cape and KwaZulu-Natal in a wide range of habitats, from coastal dunes to open rocky places or woods.
+Asparagus densiflorus grows mainly in the coastal areas in the Eastern Cape and KwaZulu-Natal and in southern Mozambique, in a wide range of habitats, from coastal dunes to open rocky places or woods.
 It can be grown in USDA zones 9-10 and is hardy to -7°C (20°F).

 Derivation of name and historical aspects